Colliers and Salters (Scotland) Act 1775: Background

 Erskine May notes that these workers were thereafter treated "a distinct class, not entitled to the same liberties as their fellow-subjects".

-The 1775 Act noted that the Scottish coal workers existed in "a state of slavery or bondage" and sought to address this.
+The 1775 act noted that the Scottish coal workers existed in "a state of slavery or bondage" and sought to address this.
 The main focus of the legislation was to remove the condition of servitude on new entrants to these industries, thus opening them to greater expansion.
-Although the Act noted "the reproach of allowing such a State of Servitude to exist in a Free Country", it sought not to do "any injury to the present Masters", so created only gradual conditions whereby those already in servitude in the mines could seek to be liberated from it after a period of seven or ten years depending on age.
-The Act also included a provision for extending that term by two years if a miner acted in combination with others.
+Although the act noted "the reproach of allowing such a State of Servitude to exist in a Free Country", it sought not to do "any injury to the present Masters", so created only gradual conditions whereby those already in servitude in the mines could seek to be liberated from it after a period of seven or ten years depending on age.
+The act also included a provision for extending that term by two years if a miner acted in combination with others.

 Consequences

 As Erskine May noted, "these poor ignorant slaves, generally in debt to their masters, were rarely in a condition to press their claims to freedom" so the later conditions were largely ineffective.
-It took a further Act, the Colliers (Scotland) Act 1799 (c.56), to liberate the remaining mine workers from the conditions created by the 1606 Act, while also extending provisions against organised labour.
+It took a further act, the Colliers (Scotland) Act 1799 (39 Geo.
+3. c.
+56), to liberate the remaining mine workers from the conditions created by the 1606 act, while also extending provisions against organised labour.

+Subsequent developments

+The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1871 (34 & 35 Vict. c.
+116).